Avaray/gip/README.md

 # 🐷 GIP (Get IP)

-[GIP](https://www.npmjs.com/package/gip) is a [Node.js](https://nodejs.org/en/) dependency-free tool for getting Public [IPv4](https://en.wikipedia.org/wiki/IPv4) address using "IP echo" services.
-It will fetch data from multiple services at the same time to give you results as fast as possible.

-By default, GIP checks if an IP address is real by waiting for three same responses from different services.
-You can change this number by adjusting the `ensure` option.
+[GIP](https://www.npmjs.com/package/gip) is a dependency-free, TypeScript-friendly module and [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool that uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve your real public [IPv4](https://en.wikipedia.org/wiki/IPv4) address from "IP echo" services.
+It fetches data concurrently from multiple services to provide accurate results as quickly as possible.
+By default, GIP verifies the IP address by waiting for three matching responses from different services, and you can customize this number using the `ensure` option.

-GIP offers over 20 services, and you can also add your own services using the `services` option.
-However, be aware that some services might not always be available or may not work properly.
-That's why it's a good idea to keep the `ensure` count at a reasonable level.
+GIP uses more than 20 different 'echo IP' websites to obtain your public IPv4 address, and you can add your own via the `services` option.

-Below you can find some examples of how to use these options.
+Since these services are external, their availability and reliability may vary.
+To account for this, setting the `ensure` count to a reasonable number is advisable."

 ## Requirements